 It’s no secret that men will do just about anything for women.
 We will board the wrong train car, buy a car, walk the opposite direction, walk the same direction faster, rob, steal, kill, go to school (no one knew the graduation rate at certain institutions of higher learning but most assuredly testified to the male/female ratio) and a slew of other dubious excursions for the sake of the ladies.
 If it weren’t for women, I don’t think I would’ve ever left New York.
 No offense to Virginia, Atlanta, and Myrtle Beach, but I would’ve never touched down on your fertile grounds t’were it not for rumors of touchdowns on fertile grounds.
 Rumors that had to be confirmed first hand for the sake of “fair and balanced” reporting.
 Ahhhh good times!!
-So for all the hooplas men jump through over a pair of high heels and a tight skirt, how come women haven’t figured out that they really don’t need high heels and a tight skirt to get what they already have?

 Now don’t get me wrong, we (men) do appreciate the efforts.
 I just don’t know if women realized that if they stopped going through these beautification rituals tomorrow, men would find other transient attributes to gravitate toward in 2-3 minutes, tops.
 If you guys shaved your heads and wore white sheets, men would immediately begin commentary on who had the sexiest scalp and speculate heavily over what lies under your 300-thread count (“Did you see them sheets son?!
 Damn!!”)
 It would be the first time in history no one had an issue with white sheets and skin heads in Harlem.